willcipriano/ConneryLang.github.io/language reference/http.md

 ### http
 Builtin
 {: .label .label-purple }
 Connery has native HTTP support via the http builtin.
-This can be used to make get and post requests via http or https.
+This can be used to make requests via http or https.
 ```
-;get request
-http GET URL HEADERS

-;post request
-http POST URL HEADERS BODY
+http URL
 ```

 | Variable            | Purpose                                                                                       |